Megaton Rainfall

 Megaton Rainfall is an action video game developed by Pentadimensional Games for PlayStation 4 and Microsoft Windows.
-It was released on October 17, 2017 for PlayStation 4 as a timed exclusive and later on November 17, 2017, for Microsoft Windows.
+It was released on October 17, 2017, for PlayStation 4 as a timed exclusive and later on November 17, 2017, for Microsoft Windows.
 It was released on the Nintendo Switch and Xbox One on August 9, 2018.
 It is also compatible with Sony's virtual reality headset, PlayStation VR, and was made compatible with the Oculus Rift and HTC Vive on August 9, 2018.

 Plot

-The plot revolves around an intergalactic superbeing tasked by its creator with saving planet Earth from an alien invasion.
+The plot revolves around an intergalactic superbeing that has been entrusted by its creator with the responsibility of protecting planet Earth from an imminent alien invasion.

 Gameplay

 Megaton Rainfall is an action game set in an open universe environment and played from a first person perspective.
 It can be played normally, and it can also be played using certain virtual reality headsets.
 The player must protect human cities from hordes of attacking aliens while avoiding collateral damage, and while the game's singular protagonist cannot die from alien attacks, entire cities can be destroyed.
 The player has the ability to fly at supersonic speed and even outside the atmosphere, and can reach mach 8 in 5 seconds.
-Earth is represented in full scale within the game, and although not every city is represented, it is possible to fly from the bottom of the Atlantic Ocean, outside of earth's atmosphere, and eventually to leave the Milky Way Galaxy.
+Earth is represented in full scale within the game, and although not every city is represented, it is possible to fly from the bottom of the Atlantic Ocean, outside of Earth's atmosphere, and eventually to leave the Milky Way Galaxy.
 The player is able to travel to other planets as well.